Nubank (NU) · · 22 min read

 Amid Brazil’s economic challenges, the iShares MSCI Brazil Small-Cap ETF (EWZS) trades at historically low valuations.
 With sentiment at the 99th percentile in the past 15 years and a P/E ratio around 7x for 2025, now is the perfect time to consider EWZS for your portfolio.

-The utilization of credit products among Nubank’s customers is another critical factor.
+The utilization of credit products among Nubank’s customers is another critical factor in the Latin American market.
 Nubank has a higher portion of credit card receivables that accrue interest, which increases the overall risk of its consumer loan book.
 As of Q1 2024, 68% of Nubank’s credit card receivables were interest-bearing, compared to 49% for the broader Brazilian financial system.
-This higher reliance on interest-bearing credit increases the likelihood of defaults, especially among financially strained customers.
+This higher reliance on interest-bearing credit increases the likelihood of defaults, especially among financially strained customers in Latin America.

 Nubank's non-interest receivables.
 Source: Company, BCB, Girolinio.